evilmartians/activerecord-slotted_counters/README.md

 user.comments_count #=> no sql
 ```

-If you want to want preload counters for multiple records, you can use a convenient `#with_slotted_counters` method:
+If you want to preload counters for multiple records, you can use a convenient `#with_slotted_counters` method:

 ```ruby
 User.all.with_slotted_counters(:comments).find_each do